arthurabello/nla-assignment-2/assignment.typ

   ), A) dot underbrace(mat(alpha;beta), x) = underbrace(mat(1;2;2), b)
 $

-Clearly has no solution, but it has a _closest solution_, which we can find through #text(weight: "bold")[minimizing] the errors produced by this approximation.
+Clearly has no solution.
+But it has a _closest solution_ which we can find through #text(weight: "bold")[minimizing] the errors produced by this approximation.

 Let $x^* != x$ be a solution to the system.
 And let the error produced by approximating the points through a line be $e = A x - b$.
 Minimizing the error requires a _norm_, which is defined